mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 # SimplestKeto<sup>TM</sup>

-version 1.0.6 -- Ketoade recipe, slight reorg.
+version 1.0.7 -- Tweaks to community, stalls; added books.

 <a name="introduction"></a>
 ## keto, as simple as possible